What is a TankTop?

 How does it work?

-When the valve opens, the negative pressure pulls the fuel past the non-return valve, through the center of the axle, and out through the filter and outlet.
+When the valve opens, the negative pressure pulls the fuel past the non-return valve, through the centre of the axle, and out through the filter and outlet.
 As the fuel level at the outlet drops below the inlet, a siphon forms, continuously drawing fuel from the tank.
 The weight of the fuel helps turn the negative pressure into positive pressure, pushing the fuel through the line.

 Fitting the TankTop